ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_2020-10-01.md

 In total, there were [171 cases](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-current-situation/covid-19-current-cases/covid-19-significant-clusters) in the cluster as of 9 September 2020 and the [outbreak is thought to be contained](https://theconversation.com/aucklands-rapid-lockdown-has-given-new-zealand-a-better-chance-of-eliminating-coronavirus-again-145011).

 Positive cases continue to be detected in MIQ facilities, and are sequenced as a matter of course (these are the blue isolates in the figure).
-As of 30 September, there have been three detected cases of onward transmission from MIQ facilities: the one maintenance worker mentioned above thought thought to have been infected [using an elevator shortly after a known case](https://www.stuff.co.nz/national/health/coronavirus/122512325/coronavirus-mystery-rydges-case-possibly-linked-to-use-of-hotel-elevator), a [healthcare worker](https://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=12364506) from a quarantine facility, and a [returnee who tested positive](https://www.stuff.co.nz/national/health/coronavirus/122827196/coronavirus-returnees-should-selfisolate-after-managed-isolation-expert-says) after leaving managed isolation.
+As of 30 September, there have been three detected cases of onward transmission from MIQ facilities: the one maintenance worker mentioned above thought to have been infected [using an elevator shortly after a known case](https://www.stuff.co.nz/national/health/coronavirus/122512325/coronavirus-mystery-rydges-case-possibly-linked-to-use-of-hotel-elevator), a [healthcare worker](https://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=12364506) from a quarantine facility, and a [returnee who tested positive](https://www.stuff.co.nz/national/health/coronavirus/122827196/coronavirus-returnees-should-selfisolate-after-managed-isolation-expert-says) after leaving managed isolation.

 ### This report